elgopher/batch/README.md

 ## What it can be used for?

-To speed up application performance **without** sacrificing *data consistency* or *data durability* or making source code/architecture complex.
+To speed up application performance **without** sacrificing *data consistency* and *data durability* or making source code/architecture complex.

-The **batch** package simplifies writing Go applications that process incoming requests (HTTP, GRPC etc.) in a batch manner: instead of processing each request separately, group incoming requests to a batch and run whole group at once.
+The **batch** package simplifies writing Go applications that process incoming requests (HTTP, GRPC etc.) in a batch manner: instead of processing each request separately, they group incoming requests to a batch and run whole group at once.
 This method of processing can significantly speed up the application and reduce the consumption of disk, network or CPU.

 The **batch** package can be used to write any type of *servers* that handle thousands of requests per second.